ARMmbed/uvisor/docs/core/PORTING.md

 #define FLASH_LENGTH_MIN 0x80000
 #define SRAM_LENGTH_MIN  0x10000

-/* The symbols below can be either configuration-specific or family-wide,
+/* The symbols below can be configuration-specific or family-wide,
  * depending on your requirements.
 See the porting guide for more details. */

 /* Memory boundaries */